docker/docs/engine/installation/linux/docker-ee/suse.md

 ## Configure the btrfs filesystem

-If the filesystem which hosts `/var/lib/docker/` is not a BTRFS filesystem, you must configure a BTRFS filesystem and mount it on `/var/lib/docker/`:
+By default, SLES formats the `/` filesystem using BTRFS.
+If the filesystem which hosts `/var/lib/docker/` is **not** a BTRFS filesystem, you must configure a BTRFS filesystem and mount it on `/var/lib/docker/`:

 1. Format your dedicated block device or devices as a Btrfs filesystem.
 This example assumes that you are using two block devices called `/dev/xvdf` and